funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`True`

-You don't want to take the result of the HTTP code execution in consideration?
+You don't want to take the result of the HTTP code execution into consideration?
 This argument allows you to disable that!

 .. note::
     If activated the subsystem will bypass the HTTP status code extraction logic-representation.rst

 :code:`--local`